hyperbricks/hx-mirror/README.md

 A lightweight [HTMX](https://htmx.org) extension for mirroring content: declaratively syncs an element’s innerHTML to one or more targets using the hx-mirror attribute after HTMX swap events (`htmx:afterSwap`, `htmx:oobAfterSwap`).

+> **Notes:**
+> This extension requires [htmx](https://htmx.org) (included globally or imported as a module).
+This project is not an official htmx extension and is not affiliated with or endorsed by the htmx project.

 ## Quick Start (Browser + CDN)

 ```html